FedericoFiorani/New-York-where-to-rent/README.md

 ## Shiny app

-By running the the files contained in the src folder, you get as a Shiny App as output.
+By running the files contained in the src folder, you get a Shiny App as output.
 In this interactive app you can filter different options depending on your necessities.
 The variables that can be filtered, are neighbourhood, amenities, price and number of accomodates.
 For the aminities Wifi, TV and AC have "Yes" as the default option, since these three options are commonly chosen and also commonly available.
 After filtering all the variables in the app you get a list of all Airbnbs satisfying your requests.
 The list shows the accomodations with the highest Lasso rating first to the ones with the lowest Lasso as last.

 ![image](https://user-images.githubusercontent.com/89907077/137752042-c0e751e4-e089-480a-b571-2472fe8cc63c.png)